 You must get a copy of your written lay-by agreement that states all terms and conditions, including any termination fees that may apply.

-You can cancel the lay-by agreement at any time before you receive the goods.
+You can cancel the lay-by agreement at any time before you receive the products.

 If you cancel the lay-by, the business must refund your deposit and all other amounts you’ve paid except for the termination fee.